-Bad news, rubber-less shaggers: there's a new strain of super gonorrhoea afoot in Britain, and it's heading your way.
+Bad news, rubber-less shaggers: There's a new strain of super gonorrhea afoot in Britain, and it's heading your way.

-While the term "super gonorrhoea" might, at surface level, sound quite funny, there's a much darker side to this story.
-The drug-resistant STD is indicative of other bacterias becoming resistant to treatment – a problem that Chief Medical Officer Dame Sally Davies says is as bad as the threat of terrorism, and George Osborne warning that antibiotic-resistant diseases could be the biggest killer in the world in 30 years.
-Gonorrhoea can also damage the womb to the point of infertility, which is obviously very worrying when it comes to these increasingly untreatable strains.
+While the term "super gonorrhea" might, at surface level, sound quite funny, there's a much darker side to this story.
+The drug-resistant STD is indicative of other bacterias becoming resistant to treatment—a problem that Chief Medical Officer Dame Sally Davies says is as bad as the threat of terrorism.
+George Osborne also warns that antibiotic-resistant diseases could be the biggest killer in the world in 30 years.
+Gonorrhea can also damage the womb to the point of infertility, which is obviously very worrying when it comes to these increasingly untreatable strains.